 The 50.5 km long route I drove to work as a part time photography lecturer at a private university of applied design in Stellenbosch, one of the wealthiest towns in South Africa, began to symbolise the legacy of apartheid to me over the period of five years I lectured at the university.
 This was further reinforced by the profile of the predominantly white students at the university, most of whom came from extremely privileged backgrounds.
 The handful of non-white students were nearly all bursary students from the townships, some of whom could not afford the transport costs to the university, let alone study expenses.

-The project culminated in a BOOK titled 50point5 consisting of 50.5 images created along the route.
+The project culminated in a book titled 50point5 consisting of 50.5 images created along the route, due to be published soon.
 All 50.5 (Fifty and a half) images in the book are available as collectable limited edition fine art gicleé prints to buy in a series of five prints per image.
 The following five images are currently prepared for exhibition purposes.

 South Africa is a country of exceptional natural beauty in stark contrast to the abject poverty the majority of the population live in.
 The damage caused by apartheid to the people of the country is almost beyond description, with wounds running so deep that they require generations to heal.
-It is a country divided, first by race, then by wealth, with the wealth predominantly still in the hands of the whites.
+It is a country divided, first by race, then by wealth, with the wealth predominantly still in the hands of the whites and the new black elite ‘ruling’ class.

 South Africa is a fledgling democracy with one of the most advanced constitutions in the world.
-The democratically elected current government, in power since 1994, has brought the country to its knees through rampant corruption and cronyism.
+The democratically elected current government, in power since 1994, has brought the country to its knees through rampant corruption and cronyism, now ranked 64 by the Corruption Perceptions Index 2016.
 The majority party rewarded cadres loyal to the party with jobs in government, regardless of the cadres skill sets and level of education, installing an incompetent government that has crippled the country through greed and mismanagement.
+The most blatantly obvious example of this is the current State Capture by current President Zuma and his Gupta associates.
+According to the leader of the Democratic Alliance, Mmusi Maimane:

 The majority party continuously blames apartheid for its incompetence.
 Whilst the legacy of apartheid can never be discounted nor ignored, it does not excuse the majority party led government’s corruption, incompetence and mismanagement.
-Namibia, a country ravaged by war and racism, neighbouring South Africa, achieved independence in 1992, two years before South Africa.
-Today it is the second strongest economy in Africa – peaceful, stable and secure.
+Namibia, a country ravaged by war and racism, neighbouring South Africa, achieved independence in 1990, four years before South Africa.
+Today it is the eighth most peaceful country in Africa, stable and secure.
 The newly elected democratic government of Namibia successfully transformed the war torn country into the united nation it is today.
-In the same time period South Africa has fallen to pieces, as race focussed today as it was during apartheid.
-In fact, there are more race based laws today than there were during apartheid.
+In a similar time period South Africa has fallen to rank 96th on the Fragile States Index.
+According to the Institute of Safety and Security in 2015 49 people were killed and 48 people victims of attempted murder in South Africa every day.
+According to the Fragile State’s Index South Africa is most fragile state that’s not in a civil war.
+“With the exception of Senegal, South Africa is the most worsened country not in active conflict or civil war.”

-As a white male born in Cape Town, South Africa, during apartheid, my views are likely to be dismissed by my critics as ‘racist’.
+As a white male born in Cape Town, South Africa, during apartheid, my views are likely to be dismissed by my critics as ‘racist’ coming from a place of ‘white privelage’.
 Few will look deeper into my background, simply dismissing me as a racist Afrikaner due to my Dutch surname, a stereotype that I have struggled with throughout my life.
 I am neither racist nor an Afrikaner.
-I do not belong to, nor am I loyal to, any political party.
-When I vote, I vote for the political party that I believe will make the most positive difference in the lives of all South Africans at the time, regardless of race or religion.
+I have nothing against Afrikaners, I’m simply not one of them.

 Born to a British mother and a first generation South African father of immediate Dutch descent I was raised in a middle class English speaking family in both English and Dutch tradition, brought up to evaluate people for who they are as a person and not the colour of their skin.
 I only learned to speak Afrikaans fluently whilst completing compulsory conscripted military service as Afrikaans was the first language of the military, commanded by white Afrikaner nationalists.
 As a conscientious objector it was too painful not to learn the language.
-I served as a field medic, refusing to be trained on, or carry a firearm for the military, to ensure that I would never be placed in a position that I would have to use it for a cause I did not believe in.
+I served as a field medic, refusing to be trained on, or carry a firearm for the SADF, ensuring that I would never be placed in a position that I would have to use it for a cause I did not believe in.
+This confused the military as I was the Captain of our high school Bisley Shooting Team and a member of a private combat shooting club.
 Labeled a traitor by the military command and branded the anti-Christ, my military service was a prison sentence to me, not the ‘national service’ it was labeled.
+The only nation it served was a white supremacist one.

 Following the completion of my ‘national service’ I pursued a career in photography, that I had been studying on a part time basis since finishing high school.
 As a student and fledgling photojournalist I saw the best and worst South Africa had to offer.
 The majority of white South Africans have never spent meaningful time in a township and, until they do, will never truly understand the legacy of apartheid and the financial chasm between the two worlds.
 South Africa is a country of extremes and the difference in the extreme wealth and extreme poverty of the population still shocks me to this day.
 The fact that the few built their personal wealth on the backs of many, still clinging to it like vultures to a corpse, sickens me.